 Be sure to sign, date, and print your name on the return.
-If a paid preparer completes your return, you may authorize the Department to discuss your return with the preparer by checking the authorization box above the signature line.
+If a paid preparer completes your return, you can authorize the Department to discuss your return with the preparer by checking the authorization box above the signature line.

-An officer of the corporation must show their title, sign and date the tax return.
+An officer of the corporation must show his title and sign and date the tax return.
 Please enter your daytime telephone number so we can call you if we have any questions about your tax return.
-Also, enter your e-mail address if you would like us to be able to contact you by e-mail.
+Also, enter your e-mail address if you would like us to contact you by e-mail.